snadim02/snadim02.github.io/_posts/2024-02-01-storage-unit.md

 I drove out to Roxbury over two nights to recycle scrap wood and warped wood risers at a [construction debris dropoff](https://resourcewasteservices.com/our-facilities/resource-roxbury/) site.
 I returned unused supplies to Ikea.
 I donated an enormous amount of white paint to our local [Somerville theater group](https://www.theatreatfirst.org/).
-I sold extra wall and flooring tiles on FB Marketplace and gave away unused furniture (folding chairs, carts, etc.), baby items, construction materials (grout, wood floor finish, paint samples) and so many other things on the [FB Buy Nothing Cambridge](https://www.facebook.com/groups/476638806418590) group.
+I sold extra wall and flooring tiles on FB Marketplace and gave away unused furniture (folding chairs, carts), baby items, construction materials (grout, wood floor finish, paint samples) and *so many other things* on the [FB Buy Nothing Cambridge](https://www.facebook.com/groups/476638806418590) group.
  **My proudest moment of this project has been that nothing ended up in the trash.**

 ## Final touches